Geeks With Hammers: Medicus Volunteers with Habitat for Humanity

 The Experience In Their Own Words

-People who work in technical fields and spend most of their day stationary in front of computer screens are not usually the first image conjured up when you think of people wearing hard hats and volunteering to build houses.
+People who work in technical fields and spend most of their day stationary in front of computer screens are not usually the first image conjured up when you think of a vancouver realtor and people volunteering to build houses.
 Yet that is exactly what the staff at Medicus did for Habitat for Humanity.
 Medicus is a medical IT managed support provider and some their staff are not known for their athleticism, yet they were moving building supplies, climbing ladders, hammers in hand, and brows glazed with sweat of the afternoon sun.
 They are committed to the Habitat for Humanity cause of helping to make better lives for Georgia families.

 Read more about what some Medicus volunteers said about Habitat for Humanity, in their own words.